-The HT66F2362 is a Flash Memory A/D 8-bit high performance RISC architecture microcontroller, designed for applications that interface directly to analog signals.
+The HT66F2372 is a Flash Memory A/D 8-bit high performance RISC architecture microcontroller, designed for applications that interface directly to analog signals.

 For memory features, the Flash Memory offers users the convenience of multi-programming features.
-Other memory includes an area of RAM Data Memory as well as an area of true EEPROM memory for storage of non-volatile data such as serial numbers, calibration data etc.
+Other memory includes an area of RAM Data Memory as well as an area of true EEPROM memory for storage of non-volatile data such as serial numbers, calibration data etc. By using the In Application Programming technology, users have a convenient means to directly store their measured data in the Flash Program Memory as well as having the ability to easily update their application programs.